awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-delete-trails-console.md

-# Deleting a Trail<a name="cloudtrail-delete-trails-console"></a>
+# Deleting a trail<a name="cloudtrail-delete-trails-console"></a>

 You can delete trails with the CloudTrail console\.

 **To delete a trail with the CloudTrail console**